spacetelescope/drizzlepac/CONTRIBUTING.rst

 Now that you've forked, cloned, made a new branch for your feature, and installed it in a new environment for development of ``drizzlepac``, you are ready to make changes to the code.
+In order to commit changes, you must have `pre-commit <https://github.com/pre-commit/pre-commit>`__ installed in your development environment.
+This will lint and format any changed files and add warnings about any issues in your code.
+To ignore pre-commit suggestions, you can run ``git commit --no-verify -m "commit message"``.
 As you make changes, make sure to ``git commit -m <"some message">`` frequently (in case you need to undo something by reverting back to a previous commit - you cant do this if you commit everything at once!).
 After you've made your desired changes, and committed these changes, you will need to push them online to your 'remote' fork of ``drizzlepac``:

 ::